mongodb/terraform-provider-mongodbatlas/examples/mongodbatlas_cluster/tenant-upgrade/README.md

 # MongoDB Atlas Provider -- Cluster Tenant Upgrade

-**WARNING:** `mongodbatlas_cluster` resource and corresponding data sources have been deprecated in favor of `mongodbatlas_advanced_cluster`.
-To learn more about how to migrate, please read the [Migration Guide](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/cluster-to-advanced-cluster-migration-guide).

 This example creates a project and cluster.
 It is intended to show how to upgrade from shared, aka tenant, to dedicated tier.

 Variables Required: